Madison NJ Expungement of a Municipal Ordinance Lawyer

 Clear Your Criminal Record in Morris County, New Jersey

 We understand what you’re going through because arrests happen.
-It is not uncommon for seemingly harmless altercation to quickly escalate and lead to a municipal charge for disorderly conduct.
+It is not uncommon for seemingly harmless altercation to quickly escalate and lead to a municipal charge for disorderly conduct, or another trivial incident to result in charges for a disorderly persons offense.
+Sometimes, a disorderly persons offense can be downgraded to a municipal ordinance violation, which is similar to a ticket.
+If you pleaded guilty to a municipal ordinance violation in New Jersey, you may be eligible to have it expunged from your criminal record.
 That’s why it is crucial that you hire a knowledgeable criminal defense attorney to ensure that your expungement application is submitted, argued, and resolved in a timely manner.

 Expungement of a Municipal Ordinance in New Jersey

 An expungement of a municipal ordinance in New Jersey is governed by N.J.S.A.
 2C:52-4, which provides, in pertinent part:

 In all cases wherein a person has been found guilty of violating a municipal ordinance of any governmental entity of this State and who has not been convicted of any prior or subsequent crime, whether within this State or any other jurisdiction, and who has not been adjudged a disorderly person or petty disorderly person on more than two occasions, may, after the expiration of a period of 2 years from the date of his conviction, payment of fine, satisfactory completion of probation or release from incarceration, whichever is later, present a duly verified petition as provided in section 2C:52-7 herein to the Superior Court in the county in which the violation occurred praying that such conviction and all records and information pertaining thereto be expunged.

 In order to expunge a municipal ordinance from your record, the following conditions must be met:

 - You have never been convicted of a crime